Of all the organs in the body, the eyes might be one of the most complex; especially considering their incredible importance despite their size.

 Once through the vitreous, light rays arrive at the retina.

 The retina is a light sensitive layer of tissue, responsible for converting light rays into images.
-It operates similarly to the film in a camera, in that it processes the light rays into light impulses.
+It operates similarly to the film in a camera, in that it processes the light rays into electrical impulses.

 It then sends these impulses to the optic nerve via over a million nerve fibres.